jmackie/purescript-webpack-template/README.md

 ## Notes

 - All the `*rc` files apart from `.babelrc` are optional.
 Delete them if you want.
-- For most apps you'll probably want webpack configs for production and development environments.
-With this setup that should hopefully be trivial to do.
 - [`css-modules`](https://github.com/css-modules/css-modules) are cool, I strongly
   recommend them.
 And webpack's `css-loader` supports them out the box.
 - I've used React (specifically, [`react-basic-hooks`][react-basic-hooks]), but